LynnNjoroge/Bank-Account-Prediction-Analysis/README.md

 # Moringa-Core-W2-IP

 # Introduction
 This project seeks to figure out how we can predict which individuals are most likely to have or use a bank account.
-Your solution will help provide an indication of the state of financial inclusion in Kenya, Rwanda, Tanzania, and Uganda, while providing insights into some of the key demographic factors that might drive individuals’ financial outcomes.
+The solution will help provide an indication of the state of financial inclusion in Kenya, Rwanda, Tanzania, and Uganda, while providing insights into some of the key demographic factors that might drive individuals’ financial outcomes.

 # Motivation
 This project was done as part of an assessment for a Data Science Course